-Except as otherwise disclosed above or in documents incorporated herein by reference, the selling stockholders, except for Open-i Media, Inc. have not within the past three years had any position, office or other material relationship with us or any of our predecessors or affiliates.
-In October 1999, we entered into an agreement with Open-i Media for the development and acquisition of the source code for a client/server chat and instant messaging internet application.
+Except as otherwise disclosed above or in documents incorporated herein by reference, the selling stockholders, have not within the past three years had any position, office or other material relationship with us or any of our predecessors or affiliates.

-In March 2000, we entered into an additional agreement with Open-i Media for development and consultation.
-On July 7, 2000, we acquired a 12.5% equity interest in Open-i Media.
 Because the selling stockholders may sell all or some portion of the shares of common stock beneficially owned by them, only an estimate (assuming the selling stockholders sell all of the shares offered hereby) can be given as to the number of shares of common stock that will be beneficially owned by the selling stockholders after this offering.
-In addition, the selling stockholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the dates on which they provided the information regarding the shares beneficially owned by them, all or a portion of the shares beneficially owned by them in transactions exempt from the registration requirements of the Securities Act.
+In addition, the selling stockholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time or from time to time since the dates on which they provided the information regarding the shares beneficially owned by them, all or a portion of the shares beneficially owned by them all or a portion of the shares of the Securities Act.